- Ages 4+

 Yes, Withernsea Lighthouse Museum is wheelchair friendly and has accessible toilets.

-Withernsea Lighthouse Museum has not told us if they are fully pushchair friendly.
+No, Withernsea Lighthouse Museum have stated they are not pushchair friendly.

 Withernsea Lighthouse Museum has not told us if they are dog friendly.